Bam92/abelmbula/content/blog/sum-array/index.md

 ## -2- Using forEach

-I like forEach as it is builtin or an array-like method.
+I like `forEach` as it is a builtin or an array-like method.
 It's simple, just like English.
 Don't take my words as that, see by yourself below.

 ```js
 function sumArray(array) {